Who are these tips for?

 - Be aware of source #1 for internal noise: the microphone.
 Purchase a microphone that has low internal noise.

-- Be aware of source #2 for internal noise: the amp.
-The amp may be built-in to a portable recorder, or be external as part of a mixer.
-The internal noise produced by amps can vary greatly.
+- Be aware of source #2 for internal noise: the preamp, which boosts your signal but also boosts your noise.
+The preamp may be built-in to a portable recorder, or be external as part of a mixer.
+The internal noise produced by preamps can vary greatly, you want one that is good at boosting your signal without boosting the noise as much.

 Click the following links for more information about recording ASMR triggers: